-Yeast is a single-cell organism, which needs food, warmth, and moisture to thrive.
-It converts its' food (sugar and starch), through fermentation, into carbon dioxide and alcohol.
+Yeast is a single-cell organism, called Saccharomyces cerevisiae, which needs food, warmth, and moisture to thrive.
+It converts its food—sugar and starch—through fermentation, into carbon dioxide and alcohol.
 It's the carbon dioxide that makes baked goods rise.

 Yeast is an important ingredient in baking as well as beer brewing.
 There are two types of yeast available for sale: One type is brewer's yeast, a wet yeast used primarily in beer making.
 The other type is baker's yeast, which is used as a leavening agent.
 There are then two types of baker's yeast—fresh yeast and active dry yeast.
 The three most common brands of yeast you may find in your local supermarket are Fleischmann's Yeast, Red Star, and SAF Perfect Rise Yeast.

 Fresh yeast, also called wet, cake, and compressed yeast, comes in small square cakes that are made of fresh yeast cells.
 These blocks of fresh yeast, often used by professional bakers, are comprised of 70 percent moisture, and therefore are quite perishable.
 If not used right away, fresh yeast can be stored in the refrigerator for up to only 3 days, so it should be bought in amounts that will be used quickly.